xuzi-optim/xuzi-optim.github.io/_pages/biography.md

   * Cooperation Professors: Yu-hong Dai and Yafeng Liu, 2024.07, 2023.07, 2021.07, etc.

 ## Awards
-* 2024.12: Shanghai Oriental Talent "Top Project"
+* Shanghai Oriental Talent "Top Project", 2024.12
   * Presented by: Shanghai Municipal Talent Office, Shanghai Municipal Education Commission
-* 2020.10: "Youth Science and Technology Award" of the Operations Research Society of China
+* "Youth Science and Technology Award" of the Operations Research Society of China, 2020.10
   * Presented by: The Operations Research Society of China
-* 2015.06: "The First Prize of Excellent Paper Award" in the Young scholar and Doctoral Academic Forum on Operations Research in 2015
+* "The First Prize of Excellent Paper Award" in the Young scholar and Doctoral Academic Forum on Operations Research in 2015, 2015.06
   * Presented by: The Operations Research Society of Shanghai
-* 2013.06: "The Second Prize of Excellent Paper Award" in the Young scholar and Doctoral Academic Forum on Operations Research in 2013
+* "The Second Prize of Excellent Paper Award" in the Young scholar and Doctoral Academic Forum on Operations Research in 2013, 2013.06
   * Presented by: The Operations Research Society of Shanghai
-* 2005-2006: "The excellent student in Chinese Academy of Science"
+* "The excellent student in Chinese Academy of Science", 2005-2006
   * Presented by: The Chinese Academy of Sciences
-* 2003: "Excellent graduate student of HuNan Province"
+* "Excellent graduate student of HuNan Province", 2003
   * Presented by: HuNan Province Educational Office
-* 2002.09-2003.06: "Excellent student of HuNan Province"
+* "Excellent student of HuNan Province", 2002.09-2003.06
   * Presented by: HuNan Province Educational Office